• Skip to primary navigation

 It’s when you get to dessert that you are going to have issues with Whole30.
 For one, technically you are not allowed to have any dessert on Whole30, however, when it comes to holidays we think it’s ok to cheat on this rule.
 But, that doesn’t mean you should go in and eat sugar filled pies and cakes.
 We have made the perfect pumpkin pie that is completely Whole30 compliant.
 That’s right, no sugar, no flour, and no dairy.

 Our Whole30 pumpkin pie starts with a crust that, though not flakey like a traditional pie crust, has all the flavour that you expect in a pie.
-The crust is baked and then filled with a perfectly sweet, creamy, and spiced pumpkin filling that, dare I say, is just as good as any pie filling you can get in the store.
+The crust is baked and then filled with a perfectly sweet, creamy, and pumpkin spice filling that, dare I say, is just as good as any pie filling you can get in the store.

 How to Make Our Whole30 Pumpkin Pie